 The cost of living is constantly increasing and raising a family is a mandatory norm for many people belonging to rural areas or cities and towns outside the metro areas.

-Today it is important to train Indian women or at least assist them in setting up their own small business or home business.
+Today it is important to train Indian women or at least assist them in setting up their own small business, home business or online business without investment in India.

 Traditionally, women are more likely to spend time with their kids at home.
 So it is beneficial for the kids to learn something about entrepreneurship from their parents.